 The centerpiece of the Gallifrey One convention is the Masquerade of Mandragora, our annual Saturday night costume competition and fashion show.
 For over two decades, Gallifrey One has featured the best and brightest from the world of costuming on our main stage, which also features a live “half-time” presentation (while the judges go about their deliberations) that has previously included such spectacles as band performances, video events, Mysterious Theatre 337 and the Just a Minute game show.

-The 2019 Masquerade of Mandragora will take place on Saturday night, February 16, 2019.
+The 2019 Masquerade of Mandragora hosted by Tony Lee will take place on Saturday night, February 16, 2019 at 8:30pm.
 All convention attendees are welcome to the event, which runs usually around 2 1/2 hours.

 If you’re interested in participating in the Masquerade as a costumed entrant, the following rules and guidelines are for you.

 Changes for 2019

 - The mandatory Masquerade meeting for all contestants is now scheduled for 12:00 NOON on Saturday.
 The Masquerade Registration Desk will be open on Friday during the day, 11:00am-6:00pm; and Saturday from 10:00am until noon.